 When I was young I wanted to be an Astronaut*, fly to the Moon and live with The Clangers.
-Instead I got a job in TV and learnt how to tell stories with images.
+Instead I worked in film and TV and learnt how to tell stories with images.

-Though I’d studied film photography I didn’t consider making a living from it until after a seeing a friends wedding photos.
-Instead of a complete story of the day there was just a collection of setup shots, like pretending to sign the register with a feather (yes really) and some rather awkward looking portraits.
+Though I’d studied photography way back in the film days I didn’t consider making a living from it until after a seeing a friends wedding photos.
+Instead of a complete story of the day there was just a collection of setup shots, like pretending to sign the register with a feather (yes really) and some rather awkward looking portraits of what looked like two strangers grinning a the camera.
 I saw straight away that I could offer something better.

 I had a chat about all of this with my Dad and before I could say “Dad can I have a camera” he’d gone to Dixon’s and bought me a Canon EOS 300D (6.3 megapixels) with a plastic lens and I started shooting the weddings of friends and colleagues, finally leaving TV for good in 2005 when I had 68 weddings in the diary.